General dentistry is the primary branch of dentistry that focuses on general oral health.

 Frequency of dental visits

-Different dental checkup frequencies are advised depending on each person’s unique needs for oral health.
+Different dental checkup frequencies are advised depending on each person’s unique oral health needs.
 Dental experts recommend a cleaning and checkup at least twice a year.

 Oral cancer screenings